-The goal of treating nearsightedness is to help focus light on your retina through the use of corrective lenses or refractive surgery.
+The goal of treating nearsightedness is to improve vision by helping focus light on your retina through the use of corrective lenses or refractive surgery.

 Wearing corrective lenses treats nearsightedness by counteracting the increased curvature of your cornea or the increased length of your eye.
 Types of corrective lenses include:

 - Contact lenses.
-A wide variety of contact lenses are available — hard, soft, extended wear, disposable, rigid gas permeable (RGP) and bifocal.
-Ask your eye doctor about their pros and cons and what might be best for you.
+These lenses are worn right on your eyes.
+They are available in a variety of types and styles, including hard, soft, extended wear, disposable, rigid gas permeable and bifocal.
+Ask your eye doctor about the pros and cons of contact lenses and what might be best for you.

-- Laser-assisted in-situ keratomileusis (LASIK).
-LASIK is a procedure in which an ophthalmologist makes a thin, circular hinged cut that extends partly into your cornea.
-Your eye surgeon then removes layers from the center of your cornea to flatten its domed shape.
+Laser-assisted in-situ keratomileusis (LASIK).
+With this procedure, your eye surgeon makes a thin, hinged flap in your cornea.
+He or she then uses an excimer laser to remove layers from the center of your cornea to flatten its domed shape.

-- Laser-assisted subepithelial keratomileusis (LASEK).
+- Laser-assisted subepithelial keratectomy (LASEK).
 Instead of creating a flap in the cornea, the surgeon creates a flap only in the cornea's thin protective cover (epithelium).
-Your surgeon will use a laser to reshape the cornea's outer layers and flatten its curvature and then reposition the epithelial flap.
-To encourage healing, a bandage contact lens is worn for several days after this procedure.
+He or she then uses an excimer laser to reshape the cornea's outer layers and flatten its curvature and then repositions the epithelial flap.
+You may need to wear a bandage contact lens for several days afterward to encourage healing.

 - Photorefractive keratectomy (PRK).
 This procedure is similar to LASEK, except the surgeon removes the epithelium.
 It will grow back naturally, conforming to your cornea's new shape.
-Like LASEK, PRK requires the use of a bandage contact lens following the procedure.
+You may need to wear a bandage contact lens for a few days afterward.

 - Intraocular lens (IOL) implant.
 These lenses are surgically implanted into the eye, in front of the eye's natural lens.
 They may be an option for people with moderate to severe myopia.
 IOL implants are not currently considered a mainstream treatment option.